![CDATA[ [if IE 9] ]]>

 Catechism of the Catholic Church and the

 mandatory reporting laws and can subject youth and adults to criminal sanctions.
-In certain circumstances, sexual conduct, even if it is apparently consensual, must be reported and can have criminal implications if one of the participants is not yet 18.
+In certain circumstances, sexual conduct, even if it is apparently consensual, must be reported and can have criminal implications if one of the participants is not yet 18 or may be a vulnerable adult.
 For more information, see

 All human life is created in God's image and has inestimable value.